-DUTCH
+DUTCH:

-There are two routes through the Dutch Language Programme, depending on the needs and requirements of the international child:
+There are two routes through the Dutch Language Programme, depending on the needs and requirements of the international child.
+All children, with the exception of ELA Starters, receive 3 hours of instruction in Dutch per week:

-Dutch Language Acquisition and Culture (DLA)
+Dutch Language Acquisition (DLA)

 This is a Dutch Language course which also focuses on culture.
-The focus is on Speaking and Listening in Dutch.
+The focus is on speaking and listening in Dutch.
 The students spend three hours on the course.

-Two levels: Beginners and Standard The purpose of the course is to allow our children to integrate locally into their community whilst connecting globally with their neighbours.
+The purpose of these lessons are to allow our children to integrate locally into their community whilst connecting globally with their neighbours.
 This is achieved through knowing how to communicate confidently in the Dutch language and experiential knowledge of the traditions of the Netherlands.
-For example, the Lantern Festival of Sint Maarten is compared and contrasted with international festivals such as Diwali, which also take place at the same time of year.

-Dutch Language and Literacy Development (DLL)
+Dutch Language and Literature (DLL)